botros-workspace/friends_in_flats_frontend/README.md

 - Loading Indicators: Loading indicators are displayed during data fetching or processing.
 - Image Error Handling: Error indicators are shown if images fail to load.
 - Responsive Design: The application is fully responsive, providing an optimal experience on both desktop and mobile devices.
+- Secure Landlord Onboarding: Authentication using Supabase Auth ensures that only authorized landlords can register and manage properties.
+- Apartment Search Functionality: Users can filter apartments by location or price or even both, making it easy to find suitable options.

 ## Getting Started